krisvanrens/coding-exercises/README.md

 ## C++ Fundamentals (High Tech Institute)

 The [C++ Fundamentals training](https://www.hightechinstitute.nl/courses/c-fundamentals/) is a comprehensive four-day training on C++20 for software engineers new to C++.
-The exercise code and intermediate steps have been tuned to the level of the course.
+The exercise code level and intermediate steps have been tuned accordingly.

 ### Raycasting